Getting the best from Polysulphate

 - Readily available, the crop will take it up with the nitrogen over the spring growing period

-- Apply to oilseed rape to optimise yield, protein and oil synthesis
+- Apply to oilseed rape to optimize yield, protein and oil synthesis

 - Apply to bread-making wheats for yield and to ensure grain protein quality